marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 \hat{x} = \frac{x- \mu}{\sigma}
 $$

+#### Regression

-#### Linear Regression
+##### Linear Regression

-The Linear Regression (LR) is a linear approach to modelling the relationship between a scalar response and one or more explanatory variables.
+The Linear Regression (LR) is a linear approach to modeling the relationship between a scalar response and one or more explanatory variables.
 A linear model with coefficients $w = (w_0, w_1, \dots, w_n)$ is fitted to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.
 Mathematically it solves a problem of the form:
 $$
 \min_w \Vert{X \cdot w - y}\Vert^{2}_{2}
 $$

-#### Support Vector Regression
+##### Support Vector Regression

 The Support Vector Regression approach (SVR or SVM regression) is derived from the Support Vector Machine technique.
 The SVMs are binary classifiers that discriminate whether an input vector x belongs to class +1 or to class −1 based on the following discriminant function:
 $$